Flying Santa

 .

 This is a nested (level 1) comment about the book.
-I particularly liked the parts about Debugging.
-Would recommend to anyone interested in Software Development!
+I particularly liked the parts about Debugging, Diagnostics, Software Development.
+Would recommend to anyone interested in Programming!

 See All Discussions (24)